Planning Permission: Listed Buildings and Other Heritage Assets

 Demolition and heritage assets

-2. Planning permission is not needed for demolition of buildings of external volume of 50 cubic metres or less or for the demolition of a gate, fence, wall or other means of enclosure, except in conservation areas as long as they are not development in the first place.
+- Demolition is a type of development (ref.
+5), however, certain works are excluded from the definition of ‘development’, which include the demolition of buildings with an external volume of 50 cubic metres or less, and the demolition of a gate, fence, wall or other means of enclosure, except in conservation areas. (ref.
+6)